1896 Hong Kong Sanitary Board plebiscite: Background

 In the letter to the Secretary of State Lord Ripon on 5 June 1894, Governor William Robinson addressed:

 Although the Governor and the Acting Colonial Secretary Stewart Lockhart, J. J. Keswick and E. R. Belilios opposed the reform, Lord Ripon agreed with increasing the number of unofficial members in the Legislative Council, introducing unofficial element into the Executive Council and creating a Municipal Council.

 Polling

-A plebiscite was held in June 1896 and the question submitted to the voters being whether the Sanitary Board should consist of a majority of officials or of unofficials.
-Legislative Council Hansard, however, put the voting date on 16 May.
+A plebiscite was held on 16 May 1896 and the question submitted to the voters being whether the Sanitary Board should consist of a majority of officials or of unofficials.

 The electorates were limited to persons only on the jury lists of the year.
 There were 788 persons in total out of the 250,000 population in Hong Kong and 362 votes were cast.
 Most of entitled voters were from the British community.
 Among them there were three or four Chinese voted for the unofficials and none voted for the officials.
 Although the majority of the Chinese population was unrepresented, the result was overwhelmingly favour for the unofficial majority.